brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

 Images used to build these diagrams (all&nbsp;sourced from&nbsp;[Pixabay](https://pixabay.com)): [FiveFlowersForFamilyFirst](https://pixabay.com/users/FiveFlowersForFamilyFirst-552028/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2243898); [Clker-Free-Vector-Images](https://pixabay.com/users/Clker-Free-Vector-Images-3736/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=41259); [200&nbsp;Degrees](https://pixabay.com/users/200degrees-2051452/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1745473); and [Mateusz&nbsp;Zdrzałek](https://pixabay.com/users/MTZD-1593970/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2488093).
 {.imgcCaption}

 With no reason to wait on a database to generate the content (all the aforementioned security concerns aside), the static site downloads more swiftly.
-All other things being equal---content, server, connectivity, browser, and computer---it always will.
+All other things being equal --- content, server, connectivity, browser, and computer --- it always will.

 But does having a static site mean you have to write, or hire somebody to write, all that code that makes such a site work?